logprime/T1-P2-Traffic-Sign-Classifier/DJ-T1-P2-Traffic Signs.md

 My final model results were:
 EPOCH 20 ...
-* Validation Accuracy = 96.4%
+- Validation Accuracy = 96.4%
-* Training Accuracy = 100%
+- Training Accuracy = 100%
-* Test Accuracy = 95.368%
+- Test Accuracy = 95.368%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-* My first architecture tried was standard LeNet to make the model work.
+- My first architecture tried was standard LeNet to make the model work.
+The reason was to ensure that entire python notebook compiled properly.
+I discovered some nuances on making the training sequence work which was helpful for subsequent model planning.
+Specifically the point of shuffling at the beginning of the training start was where I was making an error initially.

 * What were some problems with the initial architecture?
-* My validation accuracy needed was stuck at 91%.
+   - My validation accuracy needed was stuck at 91%.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* My initial architecture was underfitting.
-I adjusted my architecture by studying other similar architectures on git hub to get my validation to
+ - My initial architecture was underfitting.
+I adjusted my architecture by studying other similar architectures on git hub to get my validation accuracy higher than 94%.
+I was able to find multiple solutions which ensured this.
 * Which parameters were tuned?
 How were they adjusted and why?
+  - The parameter tuning was done mainly by adjusting the Epochs and learning rate as well as drop out rate.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
+	* CNN works well with this problem due to following two main reasons:-
+		* Translation Invariance: Ability to spot similar features across entire image segment using parameter sharing
+		* Hierarchy based classification: Different layers of CNN get tuned to identify different features (e.g. line, edges or dark spots etc).
 * What architecture was chosen?
+	* I used modified LeNet architecture based on some of the other studies done on GitHub as well as
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?